Help with court forms

 Online Divorce Assistant

 If you're applying for a joint divorce, the provincial government offers a free Online Divorce Assistant that helps you fill out all the forms you need.
-Use this tool if you don't have any dependent children together and your marriage certificate is in English.
+Use this tool if you or your spouse live in BC, and your marriage certificate is in English.

 I can't figure out how to work the Supreme Court forms